google/eng-practices/review/reviewer/speed.md

 significantly eases the frustration developers can feel with "slow" code reviews.

-If you are too busy to do a full review on a CL when it comes in, you can still send a quick response that lets the developer know when you will get to it, suggest other reviewers who might be able to respond more quickly, or [provide some initial broad comments](navigate.md).
+If you are too busy to do a full review on a PR when it comes in, you can still send a quick response that lets the developer know when you will get to it, suggest other reviewers who might be able to respond more quickly, or [provide some initial broad comments](navigate.md).
 (Note: none of this means